Ohio Cottage Food Law: Do You Need Food Safety Training?

 - fruit jams and jellies

-- flavored honey make by an exempt beekeeper
+- flavored honey made by an exempt beekeeper

 - fruit chutneys (non-acidified)